Harry W. Anderson

 Harry W. Anderson, also known as Hunk Anderson, (October 5, 1922 – February 7, 2018) was an American businessman, art collector and philanthropist.
 He was the co-founder of Saga Foods Co., a food company for college dormitories.
-With his wife, Mary Margaret Anderson, he donated works of art to the San Francisco Museum of Modern Art and to the Iris & B. Gerald Cantor Center for Visual Arts at Stanford University.
+With his wife, Mary Margaret Anderson, he donated works of art to the San Francisco Museum of Modern Art and to the Anderson Collection at Stanford University.

 Early life and career

 Anderson was born on October 5, 1922, in Corning, New York.
 He was a first-generation American, as his father was born in Sweden and his mother in Norway.
 Anderson played football in high school, and it was then that he took the nickname "Hunk", after Heartley Anderson.
 He graduated from Hobart and William Smith Colleges.

 Anderson co-founded Saga Foods Co., a food company for college dormitories, while he was still in college.
 The company moved into an office on Sand Hill Road.
 It made "more than 400 million meals a year across the United States" in 1973, and it became a public company in the same decade, until it merged with Marriott.